BIONF/taXaminer-dashboard/README.md

 # Compatibility

 ## taXaminer datasets
 The current version incorporates the changes of commit [a424195](https://github.com/BIONF/taXaminer/commit/a424195509a2bc425ed7012c26ce056b565e7254).
-If any problems arise please open a new issue using the label [(taXanimer compatibility)](https://github.com/BIONF/taXaminer-dashboard/labels/taXanimer%20compatibility).
+If any problems arise please open a new issue using the label [(taXaminer compatibility)](https://github.com/BIONF/taXaminer-dashboard/labels/taXanimer%20compatibility).

 ## Browser compatibility
 This tool is developed and tested on the following browsers: